Hootsuite Logo

 Hootsuite Logo 2008-2014

 The first logo was not used in 2008 because neither it nor Hootsuite existed at the time.
 It came into use a year later, immediately after the program was renamed.
-Although we have to admit that the owl appeared during the time of BrightKit: a funny emblem once adorned the Twitter dashboard.
+However, we must admit that the owl appeared during BrightKit, a funny emblem that once adorned the Twitter dashboard.

-This bird was and remained the main mascot of the platform.
-Until 2014, she was portrayed in a cartoon style: with large dark gray ears, a light gray wing, and an orange beak similar to the nose of a snowman.
+This bird was and remains the platform’s main mascot.
+Until 2014, she was portrayed in a cartoon style, with large dark gray ears, a light gray wing, and an orange beak resembling a snowman’s nose.
 The body of an owl was shaped like a drop.
 For credibility, the artists added a black shadow that created a three-dimensional effect.

 The “Hootsuite” lettering also looked three-dimensional, but for a different reason.
-The designers used a linear gradient for their design.
-The name was divided into two parts: orange “hoot” and gray “suite.”
+The designers used a linear gradient.
+The name was divided into orange “hoot” and gray “suite.”

 2014 – 2022